 » Welding Home «

-RCTC’s Welding program is designed to prepare students for careers in metal joining.
-The program provides an overview of the basic principles and practical application of the most commonly utilized welding processes including welding terminology, weld design, blueprint reading, safety, electrical theory, the weldabiity of metals and quality control.
+RCTC’s Welding Technology program is designed to prepare students for careers in metal joining.
+The program provides an overview of the basic principles and practical application of the most commonly utilized welding processes including welding terminology, weld design, blueprint reading, safety, electrical theory, the weldability of metals and quality control.

 Instruction will include Welding Theory, Blueprint reading, Shielded Metal Arc, Gas Metal Arc, Tungsten Arc and Oxy-fuel Gas welding in multiple positions as well as brazing and metal cutting.
 In addition the program will focus on safety and quality assurance and includes an internship component.

 RCTC’s Welding Technology Program is a 17 credit certificate intended to be completed in one semester.

 The Program will begin both fall and spring semesters and students should expect to enroll full-time.

 Career opportunities exist within small and large manufacturers throughout the SE MN region including welding repair and large scale product fabrication companies.
 Graduates typically start out in entry-level positions.
 With further on-the-job training and education students may advance to become specialists, mechanical engineers or production supervisors.

 The U.S. Department of Education’s (USDE) gainful employment regulations require disclosure of certain program information for programs that lead to certificates or diplomas and are financial aid eligible.

 The most current RCTC gainful employment information can be found at: http://www.rctc.edu/catalog/programs.